mqunell/games-achievements/README.md

 ### Development Overview

-This was an important project in my web development career.
-I upgraded from a barebones MERN stack to many new technologies, including Next.js and static page generation, TypeScript, Tailwind CSS, and Framer Motion.
-I also worked a lot with the [Steam API](https://developer.valvesoftware.com/wiki/Steam_Web_API 'Steam API') and designed a method of aggregating data across multiple endpoints and caching it in a JSON file, which is then used to build the home page and every individual game page without duplicating API calls.
+This was an important project in my web development career when I first started working on it.
+I upgraded from a barebones MERN stack to many new technologies, including Next.js with static page generation, TypeScript, Tailwind CSS, and Framer Motion.
+I also worked a lot with the [Steam API](https://developer.valvesoftware.com/wiki/Steam_Web_API 'Steam API') and designed a method of aggregating data across multiple endpoints and caching it in a JSON file, which was then used to build the home page and every individual game page without duplicating API calls.

+There have been some interesting changes over the years since this project was started.
+Aggregated Steam data has moved from JSON files to MongoDB, and then later to Postgres.
+There is now a daily cron that intelligently determines which games need to be updated.
+Tools like msw have been implemented for more robust mocking and testing.
+I will continue returning to this project and adding new features from time to time.

 ---